[PREV - GOODMAN] [TOP]

 Except that it's (Young Horatio is also more fantastic --

-written by a very puzzled when as though he needed to
+written from the very puzzled when as though he needed to

-obviously so. hitting on him, reality of the war years.
+homosexual anarchist hitting on him; reality of the war years.

-At the outset, our break the ice The author of the
+At the outset, our himself).
+The author of the

 boy, who has (Harold Rosenberg, in